-They generally require little maintenance unless small children or pets might create dents.
-As-is, they're fairly energy efficient.
+They generally require little maintenance unless small children or pets create dents.
+As is, they're fairly energy efficient.
 Glass panels may reduce that efficiency somewhat.

 Annie Sisk is a freelance writer who lives in upstate New York.
 She has written extensively for publications and websites in the home repair and decor fields, among other topics.
 A homebody by nature, Annie particularly enjoys Scandinavian and French Country design, and learning how complicated things are put together.